SovereignShop/clj-manifold3d/README.md

 It currently only includes Linux builds of Manifold.
 I intend to support other environments soon.

 It implements most of the library functionality, plus extends it to support native convex hulls (2D and 3D), partial revolutions, polyhedrons, and n-section lofts.
-It provides a full superset of OpenSCAD functionality, making migration as easy as possible.
+It provides nearly a full superset of OpenSCAD functionality, making migration as easy as possible.

 Manifold represents a dramatic advance in the state-of-the-art of open-source programmatic CAD.
 It has been adopted by most major CAD kernels.